 Skip to main content

-Inbound requests, forms, contracts, invoices, records, and handoffs that need extraction, routing, and review.
+Inbound forms, contracts, invoices, records, inboxes, and handoffs that need extraction, routing, review, and audit-ready notes.

 Fits Workflow Automation Pilot

-ICP research, account preparation, message drafting, follow-up queues, and founder-led sales workflows.
+ICP research, account preparation, message drafting, follow-up queues, and sales workflows that still need human approval.

 Fits Outreach Engine Pilot

-Source review, evidence comparison, brief preparation, policy lookup, and expert-facing draft work.
+Source review, evidence comparison, brief preparation, policy lookup, and expert-facing draft work where provenance matters.

 Fits Intelligent System Build

-Status updates, exception queues, reconciliation, QA checks, and workflow logic spread across several tools.
+Status updates, exception queues, reconciliation, QA checks, and workflow logic spread across several systems or teams.

 Fits Workflow Automation Pilot